thosgood/this-weeks-finds/markdown/151-200/week175.md

 You flip switches down to turn on lights.
 Camels and zebras have escaped from the Royal Zoo and mated, and their hybrids roam the English countryside.
-On the roadside you will occasionally see signs for
+On the roadside you will occasionally see signs for "humped zebra crossings".
-\"humped zebra crossings\".
 Also, the Royal Observatory in Greenwich fires a powerful green laser each night to mark the Prime Meridian - zero degrees longitude.